Mar 7, 2010

 an information hub qualifies some of those cities as global

-(Sassen, 2001 and Taylor, 2001), they are essential
+cities (Sassen, 2001 and Taylor, 2001), they are essential

 components of the global economy while ICT became the fundamental